 The current menu is wide-ranging: nine varieties of enchiladas, nine kinds of regular burritos, eight chimichangas, a dozen appetizers, plus tacos, tamales, tostadas, salads, desserts, combination plates and sizzling fajitas.
 There’s also American fare- a list of sandwiches.

-“I do most of the cooking (for the family) at home,” he says, “and I also develop the recipes at home.
-It’s quiet and I have the kitchen to myself.”
+He did most of the cooking (for the family) at home, and he also develop the recipes at home.

 He says most Mexican food served in this country is Americanized.
 For one thing, he points out, it would be greasier in Mexico.
 “We use oils and Olive Oil- no lard at all.
 It would be all lard in Mexico.
 Or take our chicken mole.
 We make the sauce and serve it over a boneless, skinless chicken breast.
 In Mexico, the chicken is pre-broiled and the pieces are put whole in a pot of sauce and served.” ” People used to have the idea that all Mexican food was spicy hot,” Juanita adds, “but it’s not.
 You can make it as spicy as you want.”